mijara/alma-compose/portainer.md

 [...]
 Starting Portainer on :9000
 ```

-Go to http://localhost:9000 and follow the instructions to generate a password
-for the admin user.

 In the sidebar there should be a new `Monitor` section, click it, then click
 one of the containers and check logs and stats, and play with it a little to
 ensure every bit of functionality works.

-*Note: some containers will not work sicen they're created solely for the
+*Note: some containers will not work since they're created solely for the
 building process, and were stoped BEFORE the system actually acknowledged their
 existence.*